 Increased storage

 SSDs also allow students and teachers to add additional memory and storage to laptops and tablets whenever the need arises.
-Students studying science, business, engineering, computing or math, as well as creative arts majors who focus on graphic design, film making or audio often require more storage than a traditional laptop provides.
-This can be true even though they are using software and services that are processors- and storage-heavy.
+Students studying science, business, engineering, computing and math, as well as graphic design, filmmaking and sound design, often require more storage than a traditional laptop provides.
+This is especially true if they are using software and services that are processor- and storage-heavy.
+Samsung T7 Shield, with a 4TB capacity, is perfect for high-definition video since it allows students to record in 12K video.

-College laptops that have 4GB of RAM and 128GB of storage are often enough for simple use cases, but as application use and data collection needs expand, so do a laptop’s requirements.
-Instead of starting over, external SSDs can be used to augment performance and storage needs.
-Desktop PCs are even easier to upgrade by adding an SSD to an existing configuration (as long as there are open slots) or by swapping out a traditional HDD for a speedy SSD.
+College laptops that have 4GB of RAM and 128GB of storage are often enough, but as application use and data collection expand, so do a laptop’s requirements.
+Here’s where external SSDs can bridge the gap by augmenting performance and storage needs.